telerik/kendo-ui-core/CONTRIBUTING.md

 If you don't use a topic branch, we may ask you to re-do your pull request on a topic branch.
 If your pull request contains commits or other changes that are not related to the pull request, we will ask you to re-do your pull request.

-#### Branch from "dev" not "master"
+#### Branch from "master" not "production"

-The "master" branch of the Kendo UI Core repository is for production release code, and documentation updates only.
-Never create a pull request from the master branch.
-Always create a branch for your work from the "dev" branch.
-This will facilitate easier pull request management for the continuous work that is done in the dev branch.
+The "production" branch of the Kendo UI Core repository is for production maintenance code only.
+Never create a pull request from the production branch.
+Always create a branch for your work from the "master" branch.
+This will facilitate easier pull request management for the continuous work that is done in the master branch.
+If the issue is a bug fix that should be included in a maintenance release, the core maintainers will cherry-pick it.

-#### Squash your commits
+#### (optional) Squash your commits

-When you've completed your work on a topic branch, we prefer that you squash your work down into a single commit to make the merge process easier.
+When you've completed your work on a topic branch, you may squash your work down into fewer commits to make the merge process easier.
 For information on squashing via an interactive rebase, see [the rebase documentation on GitHub](https://help.github.com/articles/interactive-rebase)

 ### 3. Submit a Pull Request